NoxPointe/MSC-513-Change-Management/Integrative-Bargaining.md

 - I have made concessions on issues that don’t mean much to me, in order to get concessions that matter to me
 	- Grew out of politics
 - Must be multiple issues on the table of different priority
+- One issue is that you're making pragmatic choices instead of showing deep belief

 **Non Specific Compensation**